 I took a sunset bicycle tour down to the banks of the Narayani River.
 I also joined the Homestay’s jeep tour within the park, and was the only visitor.
 We ended up spending several hours in the park.

-While Royal Bengal Tigers live in various parts of Nepal, and are pretty elusive, you have a chance of spotting them here.
+While Royal Bengal Tigers live in various parts of Nepal, and are pretty elusive, you have a chance of spotting them here, especially February to May.

 The Karnali River runs very close to Bardia, so a unique way of experiencing this park is to combine it with a ten-day white-water rafting trip down the Karnali.